kchu01/sim-city-bomb-squad/README.md

 - Use `clearInterval` and `clearTimeout` when timers are no longer needed.
 - Keep the number of global variables to a minimum.
 The solution code uses six global variables.

+### Bonus: Add a delay after an incorrect wire is cut
+Add a **750 millisecond delay** between cutting an incorrect wire and the bomb blowing up.

 ### Bonus: Add Sounds
 The website will really come alive after adding sound.
 There's a collection of